 College secret: The majority of your undergraduate education is about growing up, finding out who you are as a person, on your own for the first time, than it is specifically about your major, or what you want to be when you get out of school.

-They fill cohorts.
+Read up on the cohorts article, before you jump in further, here.
 Your main essay is the ONLY WAY that they have to see how you fit into that personality/social mix.
-It’s also the only way for them to understand you as a person, and what is going on in your world.
+It’s also the only way for them to understand you, as a person; to know what is going on in your world.

 Start with a series of lists.